Skip to main content

 1 mentions Positive Neutral Negative

-• “I understand it's early access, but the dialogue had frequent typos.
-The game doesn't have DLSS or FSR support yet, so some features aren't ready to use.
-There are missing options, like being able to disable mouse smoothing.
-The game fails to detect my actual resolution when in windowed fullscreen, and I run into consistent freezes or lag when rotating or loading a new area.”
+• “I understand it's early access but the dialogue had frequent typos, the game doesn't have DLSS or FSR support yet so some features aren't ready, there are missing options like disabling mouse smoothing, the game fails to detect my actual resolution in windowed-fullscreen, and I encountered consistent freezes or lag when rotating or loading new areas.”

 • music